sellmenn/Knights-Tour/readme.md

 ##### 2nd Revision: Find multiple solutions to either open or closed variants of the problem, given a starting coordinate.
 The scope was expanded to include the closed variant of the problem.
 During experimentation to search for solutions to the closed variant, it was found that the program would crash prematurely before any solution could be found.
 To circumvent this, the code was modified to write solutions directly to a text file, instead of storing solutions in memory.
-The global variable 'H_PROB' was added to the program to allow for configuration of how much Warnsdorff’s Rule is adhered to.
+The global variable `H_PROB` was added to the program to allow for configuration of how much Warnsdorff’s Rule is adhered to.

 ##### 3rd Revision: Find multiple solutions to either open or closed variants of the problem, starting from every coordinate of the board.
 It was observed that the number of closed tours that could be found varied tremendously between starting coordinates.
 Hence, the project was redesigned to search for either open or closed tours starting from all coordinates of the board.
-To allow for easy comparison, the starting coordinate and associated tours are sorted in individual '.txt' files as well as summarised in a '.csv' file.
+To allow for easy comparison, the starting coordinate and associated tours are sorted in individual `.txt` files as well as summarised in a `.csv` file.

 ---